nature1995/Face-Recognition-System/README.md

-# Face Recognition using Tensorflow
+# Intelligent Face Recognition System
 This is a TensorFlow project of the face recognizer with Movidius on RaspberryPi 3B+ platform.
 The project also uses Django and Tencent Cloud which providing the web platform.
 The project would like to build a safety and intelligent face recognition system in AI era.

 # Compatibility